 “Not me,” said Ursula.
-“I use birth control at that time of year.”
+“I use birth control that time of year.”

 When I put the question to Jimmy, he said he’d left a passel of little ones in Chicago.

 I had heard of the Chicago Cubs, of course.
-But didn’t that make their parents the Chicago Bears?
+But wouldn’t their parents be the Chicago Bears?
 My little joke.

-“Miss inhabiting a wilderness when I can be inside a house?
+“Miss inhabiting a wilderness when I can live inside a house?
 Surely you jest.”

 “I thought it was an okay question.”